Understanding Fertility Problems: Assisted Reproduction

 A few days after fertilization, one or more embryos are placed into the uterus.
-Using multiple embryos improves the odds that at least one embryo will implant.
-However, it also means there is a chance of a multiple pregnancy.
+Using more than one embryo improves the odds that at least one will implant.
+But it also means there is a chance of a multiple pregnancy.

 A thin tube called a transfer catheter is used to transfer embryos from the lab into a woman’s uterus.
-This is often done about 3 days after fertilization.
-In some cases, your doctor may wait a day or two longer to use a more developed embryo (called a blastocyst).
+This is often done about three days after fertilization.
+In some cases, your doctor may wait a day or two longer to use a more developed embryo.
+This embryo is called a blastocyst.

 Using Frozen Embryos

-Although many embryos are created during an IVF cycle, only a certain number are placed into the uterus.
+Many embryos are created during an IVF cycle.
+But only a certain number are placed into the uterus.
 The remaining embryos may then be frozen for later use.
 This prevents the woman from having to go through another cycle of egg stimulation and retrieval.

 If there are problems with a man’s sperm, donor sperm can be used to inseminate the woman.
-The sperm can be obtained from a known donor or a commercial sperm bank.
-Be assured that all donors are tested for diseases such as HIV/AIDS.
+The sperm may be from a known donor or a commercial sperm bank.
+Be assured that all donors are tested for diseases.
+This includes HIV/AIDS.
 They’re also tested for genetic diseases, such as cystic fibrosis.
-Sperm banks also allow you to match the donor’s physical traits to the male partner.
+Sperm banks allow you to match the donor’s physical traits to the male partner.

-If treatments for ovulation problems are unsuccessful, egg donation may be an option.
+Egg donation may be an option if other treatments don’t work.
 The eggs can come from a known donor, such as a sister.
 Or, they can come from a commercial agency.
-Like sperm donors, egg donors are tested for sexually transmitted diseases and genetic problems.
-You also have the option of matching the donor’s physical traits to the mother.
+Like sperm donors, egg donors are tested for sexually transmitted diseases and certain genetic problems.
+You may also match the donor’s physical traits to the mother.